How to Make Ericaceous Compost

 Ericaceous compost is organic matter with a pH level well below 7.
 Most Ericaceous composts sold in garden centres contain organic matter with a reading of around pH 5.

-You can buy Ericaceous compost from most garden centres but as compost gradually breaks down into the soil, the pH gradually increases until it’s neutral.
+You can buy Ericaceous compost from most garden centres but as compost gradually breaks down into the soil, the pH gradually increases until it’s closer to neutral.

-If your soil isn’t naturally acidic, you’ll need to add Ericaceous compost each year to maintain a pH level well below 7.
+If your soil isn’t naturally acidic, you’ll need to add Ericaceous compost several times each year to maintain a pH level well below 7.

 What Happens if You Plant Acidic-Loving Plants in Alkaline Soil?